ShauryaParmar2102/Currency_Converter/README.md

 # Currency_Converter
-A simple and responsive Currency Converter Web App that allows users to convert currencies using real-time exchange rates from an API.
+A simple and responsive Currency Converter Web Application that allows users to convert currencies using real-time exchange rates from an API.

 ## ✨ Features